abdelrahmanalassy/Forminator-WooCommerce-Smart-Checkout-Kit-Flow/README.md

 # 🧾 Instant Checkout via Forminator

 Automatically adds WooCommerce products to the cart upon **Forminator form submission** and redirects the user to the **checkout page**.
-Perfect for registration flows, event signups, or product onboarding sequences.
+Ideal for registration flows, competitions, or onboarding products.

 ---

 ## ✅ Features

-- 🔄 Auto-add predefined products to the WooCommerce cart on successful form submission.
+- 🔄 Auto-add predefined and user-selected products to the WooCommerce cart after successful Forminator form submission.
-- 🛒 Supports multiple product selections (e.g., registration fee + optional kits).
+- 🛒 Supports multiple product additions (e.g., fixed registration product + optional kit).
-- 🧠 Detects form submission success via DOM mutation.
+- 🧠 Detects successful form submission via DOM mutation (no need to hook into PHP submission events).
-- 🧼 Automatically clears the cart before adding new products (to avoid duplication).
+- 🧼 Automatically clears the cart before adding products to avoid duplicates.
-- 🚀 Instant redirection to the WooCommerce checkout.
+- 🚀 Instantly redirects the user to the WooCommerce checkout page.
+- 💾 Saves selected product IDs and Forminator submission ID using cookies and session storage.
+- 🎯 Injects the submission ID into a hidden Forminator field dynamically.
-- 🎨 Displays a "Processing..." message to enhance UX.
+- 🖼 Displays a user-friendly "Processing..." message to improve UX.
-- 📦 Works with Forminator Pro (by WPMU DEV).
+- 📦 Fully compatible with **Forminator Pro** (WPMU DEV) and **WooCommerce**.

 ---

 ## 📌 Requirements

-- WordPress 6.0+
+- WordPress 6.0 or later
 - [WooCommerce](https://woocommerce.com/)
 - [Forminator Pro](https://wpmudev.com/project/forminator-pro/)